remix-run/react-router/docs/api.md

 - [`useLinkPressHandler`](#uselinkpresshandler) - returns an event handler to for navigation when building a custom `<Link>` in `react-router-native`
 - [`resolvePath`](#resolvepath) - resolves a relative path against a given URL pathname

-### Confirming Navigation

-Sometimes you need to confirm navigation before it actually happens.
-For example, if the user has entered some data into a form on the current page, you may want to prompt them to save the data before they navigate to a different page.

-- [`usePrompt`](#useprompt) and [`<Prompt>`](#prompt) trigger a platform-native confirmation prompt when the user tries to navigate away from the current page
-- [`useBlocker`](#useblocker) is a low-level interface that lets you keep the user on the same page and execute a function that will be called when they try to navigate away

 ### Search Parameters

 Access to the URL [search parameters](https://developer.mozilla.org/en-US/docs/Web/API/URL/searchParams) is provided via [the `useSearchParams` hook](#usesearchparams).